Navigation

 Q&A

 A: Yes, this course is taught fully online through the CNP educational platform and can be completed at your own pace.
-Note: once enrolled, each course has a time limit to complete (usually several months and in NP 150 Part I case -- four months).
+Note: once enrolled, each course must be completed in 3 months.

-A: NP 150 Part I is estimated to take 34.5 hours to complete, depending on your learning style and previous experience in nutrition and psychology and whether you've taken NP 110.
+A: NP 320 is estimated to take 7.5 CE hours to complete, depending on your learning style and previous experience in nutrition and psychology and whether you've taken previous CNP courses.
 If this information is new to you, or you are a deep learner, it may take more time to complete.

 Read More FAQ